SaraHaxhia/MyBlog/_pages/podcast.md

 </p>

 <p>
 We try to be curious about the world around us and come up with questions.
 Then we try and figure out how things work by building and breaking our models.
+It's all about making gears (link) and running away from passwords (link).
 </p>

 <p> Example questions: </p>